 1. Duct Issues

-Most traditional HVAC systems are powered by the use of a vent/duct system that runs throughout a house.
-All of the channels then connect to the main AC system.
-Ducts are one of the most common components that can cause an issue, from a common blockage to a leaking vent.
+Most traditional HVAC systems use a vent/duct system that runs throughout a house.
+All the channels connect to the main air conditioning system.
+Ducts are one of the most common components that can cause an issue, from a common blockage to leaking air vents.
+The first thing you will want to do is take a closer look at what’s going on in the air ducts.

 2. Any Unsealed Structural Leaks

 Air leaks can happen anywhere in the home, especially where the house connects to the outdoors.
-If you have any doorframes or windows that are not sealed properly, then it’s something you should have looked at.
+If you have any doorframes or windows that are not sealed properly, then you should have them inspected.
+Cold spots are inevitable if your house is allowing any cold air in.

 3. Lack of Insulation

-4. Zoning
+4. Zoning Systems

-Modern and more advanced HVAC systems are designed to allow users to set the individual temperatures of each room or area in the house.
+Modern and more advanced HVAC systems are designed to allow users to set the individual indoor temperatures of each room or area in the house.
 Of course, some older HVAC units don’t have this benefit.
 What’s called “zoning” can have a huge impact on the heat of the rest of the house.

 If you are reliant on an old HC or HVAC system in the home, consider upgrading your HVAC system to one of the newer models that allows for individual hot or cold settings.
+This is called “zoning” and can have a huge impact on the heat of the rest of the house.
+Poorly designed zoning setup can affect both warm and cool air in areas of your home.

 5. HVAC Malfunctions

-Another common reason for cold spots in your home can be the malfunctioning of your entire HVAC system.
+Another common cause of hot and cold spots in your home can be the malfunctioning of your entire HVAC system.

-If the house doesn’t appear to be as hot as the thermostat claims or some of the house has gone cold suddenly, then you should have the system looked at by a professional.
 HVAC problems can include anything from a short circuit to residual dust.

+If the house doesn’t appear to be what the thermostat claims or some of the house has suddenly gone cold, then you should have the system looked at by a professional.

 6. Thermostat Issues